 Bow Beasties is our monthly wildlife watch club for all of the family!
-Join Ken and Zoe (along with their two children, and their dog, Quinn) for an exciting range of environmental / outdoor activities that celebrate the seasons and the wildlife that can be found here within London’s most urban woodland.
+Join Ken and Zoe (along with their two children) for an exciting range of environmental / outdoor activities that celebrate the seasons and the wildlife that can be found here within London’s most urban woodland.
 Bow Beasties takes place within our fabulous resource of the Cemetery Park.

-Bow Beasties happens every 3rd Saturday of the month (except for August) and is led by experienced and DBS checked staff and volunteers.
+Bow Beasties happens every 3rd Saturday of the month (except for August & it’s often held outside the usual frequency in October) and is led by experienced and DBS checked staff and volunteers.

 Here’s what one family think of Bow Beasties….